 Acronyms and Abbreviations

-ALCL, anaplastic large cell lymphoma; ALK-1, anaplastic lymphoma kinase-1; ATRA all-trans retinoic acid; BCNU, bis-chloroethyl-nitrosourea or carmustine; CLA, cutaneous lymphocyte antigen; CT, computed tomography; CTCL, cutaneous T-cell lymphoma; DD, denileukin diftitox; ECP, extracorporeal photopheresis; EORTC, European Organisation for Research and Treatment of Cancer; HDACi, histone deacetylase inhibitor; HTLV-1, human T-lymphotropic virus type 1; Ig, immunoglobulin; IL, interleukin; LEBT, localized electron beam therapy; LyP, lymphomatoid papulosis; MF, mycosis fungoides; MMAE, monomethyl auristatin E; NBUVB, narrow band UVB; NCCN, National Comprehensive Cancer Network; NK, natural killer; PCALCL, primary cutaneous anaplastic large cell lymphoma; PCR, polymerase chain reaction; PET, positron emission tomography; PUVA, psoralen with UVA; RXR, retinoid X receptor; SDT, skin-directed therapy; ...
+ALCL, anaplastic large cell lymphoma; ALK-1, anaplastic lymphoma kinase-1; ATRA all-trans retinoic acid; BCNU, bis-chloroethyl-nitrosourea or carmustine; CLA, cutaneous lymphocyte antigen; CT, computed tomography; CTCL, cutaneous T-cell lymphoma; DD, denileukin diftitox; ECP, extracorporeal photopheresis; EORTC, European Organisation for Research and Treatment of Cancer; HDACi, histone deacetylase inhibitor; HTLV-1, human T-lymphotropic virus type 1; Ig, immunoglobulin; IL, interleukin; LEBT, localized electron beam therapy; LyP, lymphomatoid papulosis; MF, mycosis fungoides; MMAE, monomethyl auristatin E; NBUVB, narrow band UVB; NCCN, National Comprehensive Cancer Network; NK, natural killer; PCALCL, primary cutaneous anaplastic large cell lymphoma; PCR, polymerase chain reaction; PET, positron emission tomography; PUVA, psoralen with UVA; RXR, retinoid X receptor; SDT, skin-directed ...